csu-hmc/perturbed-data-paper/README.rst

    - Heelstrikes and toeoffs

 - Description of GaitAnalysis Toolkit
-- all signals filtered at 6 Hz low-pass Butterworth filter
+- All signals filtered at 6 Hz low-pass Butterworth filter
-- joint angles and moments calculated from 2D inverse dynamics program
+- Joint angles and moments calculated from 2D inverse dynamics program
 - Compensation Techniques (maybe)

    - inertial artifacts due to platform movement
    - did not use platform movement, but implemented in code because we intended to move the platform

+- Show typical plots of data.
+- Pin to a particular version of GaitTK and DynamicistTK.

 Dataset validation (optional)
 =============================